creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-10-07-Diffusion_Autoencoders.md

 * Autoencoders are useful for learning representations.
 On the contrary, DPM models can transform an input image into a latent variable yet they lack key features like semantics and disentanglement.

-* Their proposed approach uses a learnable encoder to capture high-level semantics and a DPM for decoding and modeling variations.
+* The proposed approach uses a learnable encoder to capture high-level semantics and a DPM for decoding and modeling variations.

-* Unlike other DPMs, DDIM introduces a non-Markovian forward process while preserving DPM training objectives, enabling deterministic encoding.
+* Unlike other DPMs, DDIM introduces a non-Markovian reverse process while preserving DPM training objectives.

 * Conditioning DDIM on semantic information improves denoising efficiency and produces a linear, decodable, semantically meaningful representation.
 Also, due to the conditioning, the denoising becomes easier and faster.

-* To generate synthetic data, the authors used another DPM for the semantic subcode distribution.
+* To generate unconditional synthetic data, the authors used another DPM for the semantic subcode distribution.

 # Methods